Progarchives, the progressive rock ultimate discography

 The punk is raising living hell / I decide to grow my shell / Run from here while I still can / 'Cause he's got a gun in his hand / Shooting bullets where they hit / Or wherever they may fit / My stomach begins to ache a bit / And I collapse while thinking: "[&*!#]"

-I hate to slag Beardfish off, since any new band which aims to make music in the grand prog tradition ought to be encouraged and, moreover, the band apparently like Chimay, one of the beers from my own native country.
+I hate to slag Beardfish off, since any new band that aims to make music in the grand prog tradition ought to be encouraged and, moreover, the band apparently like Chimay, one of the beers from my native country.
 As I said, much of their playing is good fun.
-The album's instrumental bits are excellent, and maybe, given some time, I'll even come to forgive the band their sheer goofiness...
+The album's instrumental bits are excellent, and maybe, given some time, I'll come to forgive the band their sheer goofiness...

 But I feel I ought to write, above all, an honest review.
 Since Beardfish have been wildly overrated in these parts, please be warned: you may have the same reservations about their music as I do.